 The fact that fourteen asylum reception centers have been attacked in Finland since mid-September is scandalous.
 According to the police service of Kangasala, an asylum seeker was beaten by two or three men Saturday evening near the Kaivanto reception center, reports YLE News.

-And the news doesn’t stop here: Neo-Nazi street patrols, one Perussuomalaiset (PS)* substitute MP from Kankaanpää, Juha Maenpää, stated in December that god had answered his prayers after a reception center that was supposed to house asylum seekers was razed to the ground.
+And the news doesn’t stop here: Neo-Nazi vigilante patrols, one Perussuomalaiset (PS)* substitute MP from Kankaanpää, Juha Maenpää, stated in December that god had answered his prayers after a reception center that was supposed to house asylum seekers was razed to the ground.
 If an asylum seeker commits a crime there is a social media lynch mob ready 24/7.

 If it is a Finn that rapes a woman the public, politicians and the media don’t appear too interested.